Cooking healthy meals is a lost art.

 LET EVERYONE KNOW HOW IMPORTANT THIS IS TO YOU

-IF THEY’RE NOT INTERESTED OR NOT SUPPORTIVE
+WHAT IF THEY’RE NOT SUPPORTIVE?

 Ask them if they’d be willing to prepare their own meals for a period of time to help elevate some of the stress on your shoulders as you try to build healthy eating habits.
 Teach them how to cook (or have them read this article) if they aren’t sure how to do so.